calvinrzachman/chain-of-thought/README.md

 - Bitcoin is NOT PayPal
 - Bitcoin is NOT a company
 - Bitcoin is NOT ...
 - Central Bank Digital Currencies (CBDCs) are NOT interesting (for anyone except for governments).
 They are tools for mass surveillance and control.
 Your dollar is already digital.
+Programmable money will either set you free or it will enslave you.
+When your money can be programmed with an expiration date, region locked, used only at approved retailers if you are up to date on your injections, equity/priviledge trainings, be turned off for political wrong think or unapproved energy usage (all of these inputs to your social credit score), you are a slave.
+Contrast this with what Bitcoin is and you will realize that a CBDC is an apparatus for enslavement.
+The choice made here is of paramount importance.

 That the above statements are true should be obvious if one grasps the implications of a ledger owned by no-one.
 Bitcoin is rule by rules, not by rulers.